Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Install CaLM model → Installed with `python -m pip install git+https://github.com/oxpig/CaLM`, ran README example and it works.
 - [x] Maybe consider adding `GeneSet` to datasets.
 This would solve some of the joining issues and would be able to remedy index error. #ramble the embeddings in general would be best to be the union of all datasets.
 - [x] The easiest model to start with is SAG and `fungal` and `one_hot` → this is actually a little more difficult in that we need to build out the SAG model still and deal with edge info etc. pause.
+- [x] Move `sgd_delta` into `sgd`... → graphs should work now.

-- [ ] Table write based on [[dmf-fitness-table.02|dendron://torchcell/paper.outline.dmf-fitness-table.02]]. → Need systematic way to write data to table.
+- 🔲 Table write based on [[dmf-fitness-table.02|dendron://torchcell/paper.outline.dmf-fitness-table.02]]. → Need systematic way to write data to table.
 Can move to `TorchCell_Paper` on `wandb`
-- [ ] Cover all the data variants for the set of experiments. [[dmf-fitness-table.02|dendron://torchcell/paper.outline.dmf-fitness-table.02]] Calling it dmf right now but the same table can and will be used for `tmf` first.
+- 🔲 Cover all the data variants for the set of experiments. [[dmf-fitness-table.02|dendron://torchcell/paper.outline.dmf-fitness-table.02]] Calling it dmf right now but the same table can and will be used for `tmf` first.
-- [ ] Checkpoint models and build out separate scripts for model evaluation.
+- 🔲 Checkpoint models and build out separate scripts for model evaluation.
 Can add unique identifier to [[dmf-fitness-table.02|dendron://torchcell/paper.outline.dmf-fitness-table.02]] and [[02|dendron://torchcell/paper.outline.dmf-fitness-table.02]]

-- [ ] Check if it works with genome. → works but need to see if the genome size is correct. →
+- 🔲 Check if it works with genome. → works but need to see if the genome size is correct. →
-- [ ] Check if it works with graphs.
+- 🔲 Check if it works with graphs.
 Will likely need to write some function conversion to torch.
-- [ ] Check if works with embedding datasets. →
+- 🔲 Check if works with embedding datasets. →
-- [ ] Handle multiple experimental references.
+- 🔲 Handle multiple experimental references.
-- [x] Move `sgd_delta` into `sgd`... → graphs should work now.
-- [ ] Check if graphs work and evaluate their structure.
+- 🔲 Check if graphs work and evaluate their structure.

 ## 2024.03.16

 - [x] [[torchcell.data.neo4j_cell]] only requires on arg to start → To do this the only thing that makes sense is experiments, so the query.
 You can take the `gene_set` from the query and automatically one hot the genes.
 I like this idea as it brings more intuition to the building process.
 Another option is to require the passing of a `gene_set`, I think it makes more sense to have some resolution for getting the relevant `gene_set` based on `GeneSetPriority` `enum`. → Not using `enum`, just some conditional logic in `get_cell_graph` → `get_cell_graph`, later we might want to make the `cell_graph` it's own object.
 I think we can use an ABC on `SCerevisiaeGraph` [[torchcell.graph.graph]] 💡
 - [x] Note on Neo4j db schema print out [[Automated Query to get Schema|dendron://torchcell/neo4j.delta#automated-query-to-get-schema]]
 - [x] We need to see the `networkx` graph structure.
 Globus transfer data for graphs. → Can't login to globus → Rebuild data locally and troubleshoot globus. → Submitted a ticket via email. → transfer with `rsync` [[Rsync Example to Copy Data From Delta To Local|dendron://torchcell/computer.delta.rsync#rsync-example-to-copy-data-from-delta-to-local]] → `rsync` succeeded. → Trying to rebuild the data failed.
-- [ ] `subset_graph` → "experiments are all you need to get started". → The reason we split up the two datasets is that we wanted one to be concerned mainly with just querying the data, and the next to be concerned with transforming the data into usable form using `torch` and `pyg`.
+- [x] `subset_graph` → "experiments are all you need to get started". → The reason we split up the two datasets is that we wanted one to be concerned mainly with just querying the data, and the next to be concerned with transforming the data into usable form using `torch` and `pyg`.
 This also separates the process from needing the database running vs having the raw data on disk and being able to move on from any potential `neo4j` issue.
 This will help more readily isolate bugs → We don't have the data downloaded from `sgd`. → changing to `process_graph` since we can include label adding with the new data model. → Left off with trying to get indexing to work in `get` method

-- [ ] One class to implement dataset
+- 🔲 One class to implement dataset
-- [ ] There is some good stuff in [[torchcell.datasets.cell]] that we don't want to forget about like `extract_subraph`
+- 🔲 There is some good stuff in [[torchcell.datasets.cell]] that we don't want to forget about like `extract_subgraph`
-- [ ]

 ## 2024.03.15